JOadelic/users-gqlWithReact/README.md

 GraphQL with React: The Complete Developers Guide

+To start:
+In terminal run: npm install

-To start server: node server.js
+To start server: npm run dev
 To start json server: npm run json:server